 There are many facilities available to take care of our family members when we do not have the skill or knowledge to do so ourselves.
-These include businesses like nursing homes and adult day care centers, each with a different purpose intended to offer care to different people in need.
+These include businesses like nursing homes and adult daycare centers.
+Each business has a different purpose intended to offer care to different people in need.
 While we rely on these facilities to care for and protect our loved ones, the sad reality is that they sometimes employ people who abuse or neglect those in their care.

 Understanding the differences between facilities can help you choose the right place for your loved one.
-It is also vital to know what forms of abuse are most likely to happen there, so that you can be on the lookout.
-If you do see any signs of abuse, our dedicated elder attorney can provide compassionate guidance for you and your family.
-For a free consultation, call Siegel Law at 562-645-4145.
+It is also vital to know what forms of abuse are most likely to happen there.
+If you do see any signs of elder abuse, our dedicated attorney can provide compassionate guidance for you and your family.
+For a free consultation, call Siegel Law at (562) 645-4145.

 “Elder care facilities” is a general term that refers to a wide range of locations that provide different levels of care for the elderly.
 Other care centers fall under this category.
 Poor treatment at an elder care facility usually takes the form of either active abuse or neglect.
 Active abuse includes physical and emotional abuse – violence, threatening and insulting residents, and stealing from them.
-Neglect is less active, but no less destructive, and includes things like failing to clean wounds and maintain residents’ personal hygiene, not helping them with meals, and not providing necessary medication.
+Neglect is less active, but no less destructive.
+Neglect can include things like failing to clean wounds and maintain residents’ personal hygiene, not helping them with meals, and not providing necessary medication.

 These centers cater to the elderly who do not require constant care, but who are looking for a place to spend time, be active, and socialize.
-Adult day care centers may offer daily and weekly activities for participants, and may include visiting doctors and other professionals to help them out from time to time.
-Abuse at adult day care centers is somewhat rarer, since the people enrolled are more functional and spend less time with caregivers, but issues like theft and emotional abuse can still occur.
+Adult daycare centers may offer daily and weekly activities for participants, and may include visiting doctors and other professionals to help them out from time to time.
+Abuse at adult daycare centers is somewhat rarer since the people enrolled are more functional and spend less time with caregivers.
+This being said, issues like theft and emotional abuse can still occur.

 These centers, sometimes also called assisted living facilities, provide accommodations and care for a wide range of different people who need daily assistance, not only the elderly.
 This can include people with physical and mental impairments, which means the staff must be properly trained to offer necessary care.
-This kind of care is physically and emotionally taxing to provide, and can result in frustration, depression, and even violence in staff members, who then lash out at “difficult” patients.
-It is important to watch for signs of abuse in your loved one, such as depression, isolation, and physical indications of violence or neglect.
+This kind of care is physically and emotionally taxing to provide.
+It can sometimes result in frustration, depression, and even violence in staff members.
+Staff members may then lash out at “difficult” patients.
+It is important to watch for signs of abuse in your loved one.
+Signs may include depression, isolation, and physical indications of violence or neglect.

 If you see any signs of neglect or abuse toward your loved one or other patients, take action immediately.
 File a complaint with the California Department of Health Care Services, and call local law enforcement if appropriate.
-Then, call our team at Siegel Law to talk about your legal options.
-We provide a free, compassionate, no-obligation consultation, so call 562-645-4145 today.
+Then, call our attorneys at Siegel Law to talk about your legal options.
+We provide a free, compassionate, no-obligation consultation, so call (562) 645-4145 or contact us online today.